Directed by: Jaye Moyer, LCSW, TEP, CTP-2 &

 Attend the full series or individual sessions.

-This series blends ancient contemplative wisdom with modern action methods, offering a powerful and integrative approach to clinical practice.
+This series blends ancient contemplative wisdom with modern action methods, offering a powerful and integrated approach to clinical practice.

-- Sociometry situates this work within the relational field—illuminating how we are shaped by, and shape, one another.
+Sociometry situates this work within the relational field—illuminating how we

 Together, they create a living practice where insight becomes action, and action deepens insight.